sushilpoddar/Hackerrank-data-structures-solution/README.md

 # Hackerrank-data-structure-solution
 Hello,
-here i am going to solve data structure from hackerrank And save the solutions here.
+here i am going to solve data structure questions from hackerrank And save the solutions here.